consultation 24/7

 New Jersey Liquor Law Attorneys

-If you or your licensed business have received a Notice of Charges, were subject to a Compliance Inspection or are facing a formal Hearing, contact the New Jersey ABC liquor law attorneys at Proetta, Oliver & Fay.
+If you or your licensed business have received a Notice of Charges, were subject to a Compliance Inspection or are facing a formal Hearing, contact our New Jersey ABC liquor law attorney at William C. Fay IV.
 Our practice specializes in ABC regulation and compliance.
-Firm Partner, William C. Fay, IV, is a former Alcoholic Beverage Control Deputy Attorney General.
+Mr. Fay, is a former Alcoholic Beverage Control Deputy Attorney General.
 Call 732.858.5857 today for your initial consultation.